 Annual Art Grant

-The Annual Art Grant is a $5,000 one-to-one funding match grant awarded annually in February.
+The Annual Art Grant is a $5,000 one-to-one funding match grant awarded each year by the Liberty Arts Commission.
 A "one-to-one" dollar match means that the applicant must cover at least half of the expenses for the project or program with their own resources, monetary and/or in-kind contributions.

 - Any individual with permanent residence in the greater Kansas City Metro area is eligible to apply.

 - For profit or non-profit organizations located within the greater Kansas City Metro area are eligible to apply.
 Organizations must be chartered by the State of Missouri or Kansas, with federal and state tax-exempt status.
 Copies of the letters of determination from the Internal Revenue Service and the State’s Department of Revenue recognizing the applicant organization as a non-profit corporation must be supplied with the application.

 - Grant funds must be used for a cultural art project that takes place within the Liberty, Missouri city limits.
 All marketing materials, printed, digital or broadcast, must include the Liberty Arts Commission logo and language stating the project was made possible in part by the Liberty Arts Commission.